devben-io/airtag-to-gpx/README.md

 $ ./airtag-to-gpx.sh Wallet
 ```

-The script runs only once and is meant to be used with a cronjob (or something similar), for testing you can run it indefinitely like this:
+The script runs only once and is meant to be used with a cronjob (or something similar).
+For testing you can run it indefinitely like this:
 ```bash
 # runs every minute
 $ while true; do ./airtag-to-gpx.sh; echo -n "."; sleep 60; done